Domain 1: Knowledge skills and performance

 - take all possible steps to alleviate pain and distress whether or not a cure may be possible10

-- consult colleagues where appropriate
+- seek advice from a supervising clinician, or consult colleagues where appropriate

 - respect the patient’s right to seek a second opinion